animalus/humpback-whale-4th-place/README.md

 ```

 # Siamese model training
-**note:** in this step as well, the output of the previous steps (which can't be predetermined due to checkpoint number and val_loss in file name) will need to be inserted into the py files before running
+In this step as well, the output of the previous steps (which can't be predetermined due to checkpoint number and val_loss in file name) will need to be inserted into the py files before running
 One set of train and inference files are included here.
 To replicate the solution results, please substiture DenseNet121, Resnet50, and InceptionV3 as the basenetworks and run each for both train and inference (6 total runs: 3 networks x (train + inference).

 ```